meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 Time and time again, I found that the nutrient under analysis can be found in some animal tissue or other, together with all the cofactors known to aid its absorption.
 Often it could be found especially in the &ldquo;worst&rdquo; part from a cholesterol perspective, e.g. the egg yolk, the saturated animal fat, the red meat.
 Animals started looking like a preformulated nutritional supplement from Nature.
 So that&rsquo;s what I ate.
 I spent much of my free time that year just geeking out about nutrition, and was at the peak of my health.
 I virtually couldn&rsquo;t sunburn, I went shirtless and barefoot all the time, my immune system was king, my eyesight improved, my reflexes improved.

-Back then, I also enjoyed breaking norms, holding the secret that society at large doesn&rsquo;t know.
+Back then, I also enjoyed breaking norms, holding secrets unknown to wider society.
 Now I use the experience of the keto in-group as a reference for what it may be like to be in a cult, and it&rsquo;s useful.
 I&rsquo;m not calling them a cult, but all internet echo chambers have tendencies in that direction.

 I remained skeptical enough that keto birthed my interest in statistics, so I could read the papers everyone was citing and make sense of them for myself.
 Thus I got a statistics degree.
 Overkill?
-No.  I would soon find bad science everywhere, not just nutrition.
+I would soon find bad science everywhere, not just nutrition, so I&rsquo;m grateful to the field for acting as a sort of trampoline into the deep, deep world of science philosophy and statistics.

 <a id="org3636f72"></a>